-- Cost control- We provide buildability feedback and discuss the cost implications of design choices.
-There is a potential that this will lead to major cost savings without compromising on materials or finishes.
-On most project we provide preliminary pricing early in the design stage.
-This helps prevent designing a building that is over budget and potentially needs to be redesigned.
+- Cost control- One of the key roles we play in the integrated design process is to provide buildability feedback and discuss the cost implications of design choices.
+This could lead to major cost savings without compromising on materials or finishes.
+In addition, during the design phase we provide preliminary pricing.
+This often helps prevent designing a building that is over budget and potentially needs to be redesigned.

-- Conventional design and planning often fails to recognize that buildings are a large, complex system.
-Failing to do so can result in solving one problem while causing another.
-We bring our subcontractors in early in the process.
-This ensures that all of the systems work together.
-This results in a durable, efficient, lower maintenance home.
+- Buildings are a large, complex systems and conventional design and planning often fail to recognize that.
+Failure to recognize buildings as a system can result in solving one problem while causing another.
+Early in the process we bring our subcontractors in.
+This helps ensure that all of the systems work together.
+The end result is a durable, efficient, lower maintenance home.

-- Integrated design can require more time on the front-end.
-It’s worth it.
-Major design decisions are made ahead of time, which resulting in a faster, smoother and less stressful project.
+- We’ll admit it right now; integrated design requires more time up front.
+But it’s worth it!
+Major design decisions are made ahead of time, resulting in a faster, smoother and less stressful project.
 In addition, less design is done in the field and fewer changes are made during construction.
-This results in few changes orders and less frustration.
+This in turn results in few changes orders and less frustration.